withpoly/interview-with-poly/README.md

 ## Stuff that doesn't matter

 1. Writing unit tests
-2. Typing code comprehensively
+2. Fully-type hinted code

-## Questions
+## Interview Questions

 Please see the individual folders for questions

 ## Submitting your result

 You can e-mail us at [work@withpoly.com](mailto:work@withpoly.com) with a link to your repo.
 We are looking for more elegant ways to privately share your results without using e-mail (e.g. GitHub pull requests).

+## Asking for clarification

+If you have any clarifying questions about your interview prompt or the interview process, feel free to open a github issue and I will try to address the question there.